 - 650 engineering, technical, administrative and service staff (IATOSS), with an average age of less than 42 years and 70% women

 - 500 researchers, technicians and administrative staff (ITA) employed by the various national research organisations (CNRS, IRD, INSERM, CEA, INRA, INRIA) working in partnership with the university

 - 4 million euros in research contracts received and managed directly by the university

 - 1 million euros in business contributions to university teaching and training programmes

 - 2.5 million euros annual turnover for life-long learning programmes

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Econoving International Chair in Generating Eco-Innovation!
+Some of these might help you to study for a Master at Econoving International Chair in Generating Eco-Innovation!